 Examines the structure, organization, and function of cells as the basic unit of a living organism.
-Three one-hour lectures each week.
 Prerequisites: BIO 105, 344; CHM 135; and junior standing.
 Offered fall semester, odd years.

-BIO 433 Field Biology 3 hours
+BIO 433 Field Biology

 Emphasizes distinguishing characteristics and methods of identifying flora and fauna with an emphasis on local forms.
 Includes techniques of collecting, cataloging, and preserving for museum or study collections.
 One three-hour combined lecture and laboratory.
 Lab fee.
 Prerequisites: BIO 105, 204, 214, and junior standing or consent of instructor.
 Offered fall term, even years.